 Here are some most popular crypto wallets:

-Once you are over with the second step, it’s time to connect your crypto wallet to the desired marketplace.
+Once you finish the second step, it's time to connect your crypto wallet to the desired marketplace.

 Finally, let's get to the core part - creating your NFT.
 If done cleverly, it can change your life overnight, just like Beeble and other NFT traders.
 Although, the odds might not always favor you!